Where

 and an Australian Cattle Dog?

-They are Queensland Heelers that can be traced to
+Australian Cattle Dogs were originally Queensland Heelers that could be traced back to

 a specific lineage in Australia.
 People often